oidebrett/auth-servers-on-aws-ec2/ARTICLE.md

 You should be redirected to your auth service (Authelia, Authentik, or PocketID), and after logging in, returned to your app.

+### Using Authentik for the first time

+To start the initial setup, navigate to https://yourapp.mydomain.com/if/flow/initial-setup/.

 ---

 ## 📌 Summary